You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Using the Scanova QR Code generator, here’s how you can do it:

-b.
-Select the most relevant QR Code category for your use case
+II.
+On the page that loads, select the most relevant QR Code category for your use case.

-c.
-Add the content you want to encode and click Continue
+III.
+Add the content you want to encode and click Continue.

-d.
-Next, name your QR Code and click Create QR Code
+IV.
+Next, name your QR Code and click Create QR Code.

-e.
-On the page that loads next, you will see the image of the QR Code.
-Alongside, you’ll see the Edit Design option
+V. On the page that loads next, you will see the image of the QR Code.
+You’ll also see the Edit Design option underneath it.

 3. Custom logo design (optional)

-g.
-Now, click on the Custom Logo Design option.
-Here, you can customize the QR Code design as per your wish and select the desired error correction level
+VII.
+Once you click on Edit Design, you’ll find various design options.
+Here, you can customize the QR Code design as you wish and select the desired error correction level.

-h.
-Go to the Error Correction tab and select the level of QR Code error correction for your QR Code
+VIII.
+Go to the Error Correction tab and select the level of QR Code error correction for your QR Code.

 Note that if you have added a logo, an appropriate level of error correction will be chosen automatically to ensure good scannability.

-i.
+IX.
 Once you finalize the QR Code design, click Done Editing.
 Go ahead to Download your QR Code.
-A pop-up will appear prompting you to sign-up for a 14-day free trial
+A pop-up will appear, prompting you to sign up for a 14-day free trial.

-j.
-Once you sign-up, proceed to download your QR Code.
-Now, you’ve to specify the size and format of the QR Code image to be downloaded
+X. Once you sign up, proceed to download your QR Code.
+Now, you must specify the size and format of the QR Code image to be downloaded.
+Once you enter these details, click Export.

 Your QR Code with error correction will be downloaded.
-It is advisable that you download the image in vector format (SVG, EPS) if you want to add your QR Code in print material.
+You should download the image in vector format (SVG, EPS) if you want to add your QR Code to print material.

 That’s all you need to know about the QR Code error correction feature.